- Active Emergency

 - April 2016

-The strongest earthquake to hit the country since 1979 struck coastal Ecuador with an impact felt hundreds of miles inland.
-Aftershocks, landslides and crumbling bridges and roads made it difficult for emergency workers to get assistance to the hardest-hit areas.
-Entire communities were flattened, hundreds died and thousands of people were in immediate need of shelter, with as many as 100,000 needing assistance in the quake aftermath.
+In April 2016, the strongest earthquake to hit the country since 1979 struck coastal Ecuador with an impact felt hundreds of miles inland.
+Entire communities were flattened, hundreds died and thousands of people were in immediate need of shelter.
 Hospitals sustained damage and patients had to be transferred to inland communities for care.
 Americares emergency team responded immediately with help for survivors and emergency relief supplies.
 Then the team got to work on restoring health services.
 Watch the video and see the results.

 Americares emergency teams worked with local health care partners and medical outreach teams in the region to deliver and distribute medicine and relief supplies, particularly to more remote areas.
 Emergency shipments of 32 tons of medicine, medical supplies and family emergency kits from Americares have arrived in Ecuador.
 These shipments helped to resupply hospitals and clinics damaged by the earthquake.

 In addition, the team coordinated with Ministry of Health officials in early psychosocial support efforts to help displaced families struggling in the aftermath of the 7.8-magnitude quake which also produced hundreds of aftershocks.

 A chance for kids to be kids in the aftermath of a traumatic disaster.